-Here are another two illnesses having a resurgence of late thanks to the anti-vaxers (boo!).
-Chickenpox symptoms include an initial fever followed by super itchy, red spots which turn into blisters and scabs; while measles starts with a cough, fever and watery eyes before a red rash appears.
-Paracetamol and calamine lotion are the best treatments; however as they’re both highly contagious your child will need to be kept at home for anywhere up to a few weeks.
+Here are another two illnesses having a resurgence of late thanks to some parents choosing not to vaccinate.
+Chicken pox symptoms include an initial fever followed by super itchy, red spots which turn into blisters and scabs; while measles starts with a cough, fever and watery eyes before a red rash appears.
+Paracetamol and calamine lotion are the best treatments; however as they’re both highly contagious, your child will need to be kept at home for anywhere up to a few weeks.
 Measles and chicken pox are particularly dangerous for young babies and pregnant women.

 9. Head lice and worms